Skip to contents

 FrEDI Impact Types

 FrEDI also calculates the impacts within each sector as a function of multiple impactTypes.
 The impact types that are considered depend on the level of detail available in the underlying impact studies.
-For example, impacts from climate-driven changes in air quality (Air Quality) are calculated separately for the mortality-related impacts of both ozone and fine particulate matter (PM2.5), which can be combined to calculate total impacts for that sector.
+For example, impacts from climate-driven changes in air quality (Climate-Driven Changes in Air Quality) are calculated separately for the mortality-related impacts of ozone and fine particulate matter (PM2.5), which can be combined to calculate total impacts for that sector.

 FrEDI SV Module

-The FrEDI_SV module can also assess the social vulnerability implications of the impacts of climate change from select sectors on specific demographic groups.
+The FrEDI_SV module can also assess the social vulnerability implications of the impacts of climate change from select sectors on specific population groups of concern.
 The basic structure, specific methodology, and data for underlying FrEDI_SV are derived from EPA’s independently peer-reviewed September 2021 report,Climate Change and Social Vulnerability in the United States: A Focus on Six Impacts., which based its assessment on the spatial intersection of where climate impacts are projected to occur and the current location of different demographic groups, as characterized by the Census American Community Survey.
 See Example #2 for more information on running FrEDI_SV.

 Interpreting FrEDI Results